Ensemble Methods: Boosting, Bagging, and the Wisdom of the Crowds (AI 2026)

 4. Stacking and Blending: The Multi-Story Ensemble

 Stacking is the most "Advanced" form of ensemble.
-It is an AI that "Watches" other AIs. - The Layer 0: You train 5 different models (e.g., an SVM, a Random Forest, and a Neural Network). - The Layer 1 (The Meta-Learner): You train a New Model that takes the "Predictions" of the first 5 and decides who to "Trust" the most for each specific data point. - The Case for Finance: In Blog 71, we use stacking to combine "Technical Indicators" with "Sentiment Embeddings" and "Economic Cycles."
+It is an AI that "Watches" other AIs. - The Layer 0: You train 5 different models (e.g., an SVM, a Random Forest, and a Neural Network). - The Layer 1 (The Meta-Learner): You train a New Model that takes the "Predictions" of the first 5 and decides who to "Trust" the most for each specific data point. - The Case for Finance: In intelligent machine learning, we use stacking to combine "Technical Indicators" with "Sentiment Embeddings" and "Economic Cycles."
 The Meta-Learner acts as the "Portfolio Manager" that decides the final trade.

 5. Ensemble Methods in Deep Learning: Mixture of Experts (MoE)